dekoza/mtgpl/docs/_sources/5ED.rst.txt

 :mtgtip:`Juxtapose<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/6/a60dc7c3-4a6c-4c17-9025-29341a3afee1.jpg?1562593256|https://scryfall.com/card/5ed/95/juxtapose?utm_source=api>`
-   You and target player exchange control of the creature you each control with the highest converted mana cost.
+   You and target player exchange control of the creature you each control with the highest mana value.
 Then exchange control of artifacts the same way.
-If two or more permanents a player controls are tied for highest cost, their controller chooses one of them.
+If two or more permanents a player controls are tied for highest, their controller chooses one of them.

 :mtgtip:`Krovikan Sorcerer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e91568ea-cef0-4355-8029-840f5e621ae8.jpg?1562594936|https://scryfall.com/card/5ed/96/krovikan-sorcerer?utm_source=api>`